What are infographics? There’s no doubt you’ve seen an infographic design before. Whether you knew what you were looking at or not is another story.

 - What is an infographic?

-- How to Create an Effective Infographic
+- How to Make an Infographic?

 - What Makes a Design Effective?